 2. Marvel at the Tropical Plants at Gaylord Opryland Resort Gardens

-The Delta Atrium door is adorned with equally magnificent southern magnolias to add to the Southern feel of this garden, notice the Spanish moss coming out of some of the trees.
-There are 1,500 plants, including 30 species of camellias, in the fragrant Delta.
+The Delta Atrium door is adorned with equally magnificent southern magnolias to add to the Southern feel of this garden, which has about 1,500 plants, including 30 species of camellias, in the fragrant Delta.

-Formerly known as the Sparkman Street Bridge and Shelby Street Bridge, it connects the historic district with Riverside Park and the East Bank Greenway, with free parking, and East Nashville accommodation.
+Formerly known as the Sparkman Street Bridge and Shelby Street Bridge, it connects the historic district with Riverside Park and the East Bank Greenway, with free parking and East Nashville accommodation.

 1. Music City Walk of Fame

-Walk of Fame Park is located on the grass of Hilton Nashville Downtown.
+The Music City Walk of Fame Park is located on the grass of Hilton Nashville Downtown.

 2. Tennessee State Museum

 The Tennessee State Museum contributes to the local culture of Nashville with its numerous art collections and exhibitions, which tell the story of Tennessee from prehistoric times to the 1920s.

 Admission to the museum is free and very much open to the public.

 3. Nashville Flea Market and Farmer’s Market

-Cool Places to Visit in Nashville
+Cool Places to Visit in Nashville (TN)

 1. Grand Ole Opry